 Agricultural Education Club

 Be one of the first 300 participants to complete the College of Agriculture scavenger hunt and receive a free T-shirt.
 Pick up your game card at our booth on the Waters Hall lawn.

-feed science, so stop by and see what the department of grain science and industry has to offer in global food systems.
-Bakery science students will provide tours of the baking science teaching lab with demonstrations in 110 Shellenberger Hall.
+K-State is the only university in the world offering degrees in milling science, bakery science and feed science, so stop by and see what the department of grain science and industry has to offer in global food systems.
+Bakery Science Club students will offer tours of the baking science teaching lab with demonstrations in 110 Shellenberger Hall.
 Try free samples and stop by our bake sale in 204 Shellenberger Hall for some delicious treats to take home.

 Tour the Bioprocessing and Industrial Value-Added Program buildings to see bio-based industrial and food products and demonstrations of snack food production on pilot-scale equipment.
 Also, stop and see grain-based products used in food-aid projects around the world.

-Animal sciences and industry
+Animal Science and Industry